AI4CYBER-HE/ai4cyber/TRUST4AI.Fairness/FairKitMetric/README.md

+# FairKitMetric

-# Python module for computing metric about fairness
+Python module for computing metric about fairness